Introduction: GE Front Load Washer Control Board Replacement

 Step 3: Remove the Dispenser Tray and Panel Screws

-Pull out the dispenser tray and press the tab at the back of the tray, then remove and set aside.
-Removed the two phillips-head screws on the front panel.
+Pull out the dispenser tray as far as it will go, then gently press down on the tab at the back of the tray which allows it to be removed.
+Set it aside.
+Remove the two Phillips-head screws on the front panel.

 Step 4: Remove the Control Knob and Panel Screw

 Remove the control knob by pulling straight out, then pull out the plastic knob retainer.
 Remove the T-20 torx screw in the control panel behind where the knob was.

 After the screws are out, the front panel is removed by pulling up on the panel on the right-hand side.
 This will disengage the clip from the bolt head and allow removal.
 Flip the panel over and lay it on the top of the washer; then disconnect the wiring connector and set aside the panel.